NBA Jam (1993 video game): Development

 The game was devised after Midway's previous arcade release Total Carnage failed to meet sales expectations.
-Lead designer and programmer Turmell wanted to develop a game with a wider appeal and decided to mix the digitized graphics of some of Midway's previous titles to create a title similar to Midway's previous basketball game Arch Rivals.
-Midway was able to procure a license from the NBA, paying royalties of $100 for each unit sold.
+Lead designer and programmer Mark Turmell wanted to develop a game with a wider appeal and decided to mix the digitized graphics of some of Midway's previous titles to create a title similar to Midway's previous basketball game Arch Rivals.
+Midway was able to procure a license from the NBA, paying royalties of $100 for each arcade cabinet sold.
 The NBA initially reacted negatively to the game feeling that an arcade game was wrong for the branding; however, after a second pitch, they eventually became convinced of its potential.

 In one of Midway's original pitch videos to the NBA, they stated that they planned on including various additional features.
 These included different camera angles, tips from coaches, instant replays and a first-person view on fast breaks.
 None of these features were included in the final game.
 The graphics for the NBA players were created from digitized video footage of several amateur basketball players, including future NBA player Stephen Howard.
 These players were available as secret characters in certain versions of the game.

 Turmell recounted, "My big ideas in NBA Jam were to do the spectacular dunks and two-on-two basketball, but the whole game was very much a team effort.
 For instance, someone else came up with the idea of attributes, giving different players different abilities."

 In 2008, Turmell confirmed a long-held suspicion that the game had a bias against the Chicago Bulls.
 According to Turmell, a Detroit Pistons fan, the game was programmed such that the Bulls would miss last-second shots in close games against the Pistons.

 Iguana Entertainment handled the conversion of the game to home consoles.
 According to Iguana president Jeff Spangenberg, including the time spent on learning the then-new PlayStation hardware, the PlayStation version took six months to develop.
-The Saturn version took longer to develop, in part because of the greater complexity of the hardware, but also because Iguana Entertainment did not have access to the Sega Graphics Library operating system (which was used to facilitate the Saturn versions of Virtua Fighter 2 and Virtua Cop, among other games).
+The Sega Saturn version took longer to develop, in part because of the greater complexity of the hardware, but also because Iguana Entertainment did not have access to the Sega Graphics Library operating system (which was used to facilitate the Saturn versions of Virtua Fighter 2 and Virtua Cop, among other games).
 The Game Gear and PlayStation ports were programmed by Iguana UK employee Chris Kirby, with the Sega Saturn version coded by Darren Tunnicliff.
 Steve Snake, who would later create the Genesis emulator Kega Fusion, made the 32X version.

 The game was written entirely in assembly language.
 The game had a marketing budget of $10 million.